Skip to main content

 • Location – This is the location of the WAP on the floorplan.

-Note the model if it is a WAP from Meraki or Cisco Aironet vendors.
+• WAP Model name - Note the model if it is a WAP from Meraki or Cisco Aironet vendors.

+• Height - Optional - This is the distance in meters from typical desk height to access point height.
 During the setup, we can also enter a default value for the Height, which will be applied when calculating the position for all WAPs.
 If require, then provide the values to your Eptura Project Manager to be configured.

-Step 1.
-Obtain the WAP's BSSID
+Obtain and Validate the WAP's BSSID

 You will need to know the BSSID of the Access Points.
 BSSID is typically the Base Radio MAC address of the WiFi Chipset running on a Wireless Access Point.
 For more information on BSSID (https://www.juniper.net/documentation/en_US/network-director1.5/topics/concept/wireless-ssid-bssid-essid.html)